quadroloop/nebular/README.md

      alert(res.data);
    });

-   // nb_parse(element,objectname) - identify and element via it's class or id, the call a nebular object
+   // nb_parse(element,objectname) - identify and element via it's class or id, the call a nebular object to parse the content to the selected element.

+   nb_parse('#div','newObject');
   ```